Beyond-Finance/feature_map/README.md

    * Build a new version of the gem: `gem build feature_map.gemspec`
    * Authenticate with rubygems.org: `gem signin`
    * Publish the new version of the gem: `gem push feature_map-[NEW_VERSION].gem`

+## Colophon

+The structure and execution of FeatureMap's initial version was based on the gem [CodeOwnership](https://github.com/rubyatscale/code_ownership).

+The structure and styling of the README site was based on a theme from [Spinal](https://spinalcms.com/resources/documentation-theme-built-with-tailwind-css/).